 Please contact your Campus Service Center for assistance in this area.
 They will coordinate/organize the resources necessary to satisfy all relevant requests.

 Constitution Day - Celebration of Constitution Day (Sept 17th) is promoted on the Student Activities calendar yearly.
 Pocket constitutions are distributed on the day of observance.
 Special events are held annually in conjunction with Student Activities, the Library/Learning Resource Center, and/or current professors of history courses going on during the Fall semester.

-Official Withdraw Requirements and Procedures (page 24 in current catalog) - Withdrawal from all courses, when necessary, is completed through Northern on the Web.
+Official Withdraw Requirements and Procedures (click "Registration Policy and Procedures") - Withdrawal from all courses, when necessary, is completed through Northern on the Web.
 Telephone withdrawals can be taken by the Campus Counselor only.
 Students are encouraged to talk with their instructors and academic advisor prior to withdrawing to determine if there are other alternatives available.
 Students are responsible for verifying their withdrawal.
 The last day to totally withdraw from the College is published in the academic calendar.
 Students who completed short-term courses or tested out of a course in the same semester are not eligible for a total withdrawal

 Principles of Excellence - Service Members, Veterans, Spouses, and Other Family Members

 Private Education Loans - WVNCC does not endorse or provide information regarding any single loan product or loan provider.
 Students may independently explore private student loan options.
 Please remember that you may qualify for Federal Direct Loans by completing a FAFSA.
 If you decide to apply for a private student loan, you must complete, sign, and provide a copy of the U.S. Department of Education’s self-certification form for private student loans to your lending institution.